BinaryRepublic/triangl-auth-service/README.md

 - Implicit Grant
 - Authorization Code Grant with PKSE

 Until recent times **Implicit Grant** was the way to go for SPA, because it was considered as a sufficient option to securely request an access-token by sending user credentials.
-However, since the requested tokens are being returned in the redirect URL, there are different attack vectors:
+However, since the requested tokens are being returned in the redirect URL, there are multiple attack vectors:

 - redirects can be intercepted (man-in-the-middle, even with HTTPS when using corporate SSL certificates to inspect traffic)
-- reading them from the browser history
+- redirects can be read from the browser history
-- accessing them via third-party libraries
+- redirects can be accessed via third-party libraries

 → **Authorization Code Flow with PKSE** does not involve any access_token’s in the redirect URL.
 Instead the redirect URL contains an authorization grant, that can be used to receive an access_token after the redirect. **PKSE** stands for **Proof Key for Code Exchange** and adds another layer of security, since the default **Authorization Code Flow** requires the client_secret which cannot be stored securely in the browser.
 Instead of the client_secret the verification is based on a **code_challenge** and a **code_verifier**, that is generated by the client and unguessable by an attacker.